BOBdotEXE/RetroPie-Simple-Backup-Script/README.md

      mv drive .drive

-  Once it's renamed to *.drive* it will be hidden, so if you can't see it, don't freak out!
+  Once it's renamed to *.drive* it will be hidden, so if you can't see it, doesn't freak out!

 <a name="s4"></a>